-Wolkenbruch’s Wondrous Journey into the Arms of a Shiksa may play into some comedic tropes that we’ve seen before but the humor is delightful.
+Wolkenbruch’s Wondrous Journey into the Arms of a Shiksa, now known as The Awakening of Motti Wolkenbruch, may play into some comedic tropes that we’ve seen before but the humor is delightful.

 This film has a classic Woody Allen vibe going for it–only this film features Yiddish, German, and Hebrew.
 While I don’t want to say that Judith Wolkenbruch (Inge Maux) is the stereotypical Jewish mother, she comes very close.
 She wants her son, Mordechai “Motti” Wolkenbruch (Joel Basman) to marry a Jewish bride.
 They come from an Orthodox family so naturally, they set him up on shidduchim.
 Did I mention that his mom accosts him in the shower?

 While Motti’s mother continues to set him up, he’s falling for fellow student Laura (Noémie Schmidt).
 When he pictures bringing her home to his mom, there’s a nice gag involving kosher dishes.
 Predictable but so very funny in execution!
 It’s because of his falling for Laura that he and Michal Suskind (Lena Kalisch) pretend to grow closer.
 As Motti and Laura grow closer, he starts to change his appearance.
 New glasses and a trimmed beard means stabbing his mother in the heart!
 The agony!

 Sent to Tel Aviv to stay with his not-so-religious cousins, his mother’s plan eventually backfires.
 Motti meets the cute Jael (Meytal Gal Suisa).
 They get to know each other–well, you’ll just have to watch the film.
 When Motti does return to his home in Zurich, he’s got to face the music no matter the consequences.